dlion/dryrun/_posts/2019-09-01-incident-management-101.md

 ---
-title: "Incident Management 101"
+title: Incident Management 101
-description: "What's an incident?
+description: What's an incident?
 What to do in case of an incident?
 How to be a great incident commander?
 Are you a good incident responder?
-This is what I discover during my Incident…"
+This is what I discover during my Incident…
 tags:
+- work
-  - Programming
+- security
-  - Security
+- devops
 cover: "/assets/images/covers/error.jpg"
 ---

 What's an incident?
 What to do in case of an incident?
 How to be a great incident commander?
 Are you a good incident responder?
 This is what I discover during my Incident Management workshop in @ThoughtWorks this week, let's take a look!